Emmanuel-Nti/Data-Analysis-Portfolio/docs/index.md

 - There is a statistically significant difference between groups A and B which implies the test was successful.

 #### 🎯 Recommendations
-- Stop the test, there is a significant difference between the groups.
+- There is a significant difference between the groups.
 However, group A significantly exceeds Group B in number of customers and revenue.
 - Thus, there will be a reduction in purchases with the introduction of the improved recommendation system; do not introduce the recommendation system.

 #### Software and Tools